-Molecular Transduction and Combinatorial Encoding in the Early Olfactory System of the Fruit Fly
+Odorant Transduction and Combinatorial Encoding in the Early Olfactory System

-We briefly describe below our work on in vivo recordings in the antenna and the antennal lobe of the fruit fly as well as modeling the transduction and combinatorial encoding of the olfactory sensory neurons.
+We briefly describe below our work on modeling odorant transduction and combinatorial encoding of the olfactory sensory neurons.

 The antenna and the antenna lobe of the early olfactory system of the fruit fly brain are, respectively, described by the publications below.
-Open source code and documentation will be available at http://neurokernel.github.io/docs.html.
+Electrophysiology recordings are available at the Fruit Fly Brain Observatory.

-- Aurel A. Lazar and Chung-Heng Yeh, A Molecular Odorant Transduction Model and Combinatorial Encoding in the Drosophila Antennae, Computational Neuroscience Meeting (featured oral presentation), July 13-18, 2018, Seattle, WA.
+- Aurel A. Lazar and Chung-Heng Yeh, A Molecular Odorant Transduction Model and the Complexity of Spatio-Temporal Encoding in the Drosophila Antenna, PLOS Computational Biology, Volume 16, Number 4, April 2020.

 - Aurel A. Lazar, Tingkai Liu, and Chung-Heng Yeh, An Odorant Encoding Machine for Sampling, Reconstruction and Robust Representation of Odorant Identity, ICASSP 2020, May 4-8, 2020, Barcelona, Spain.